 LOFT Premium & Wilson Palace is a beautiful hotel located in the very city center and includes suites in the historical building known as Wilson Palace.
 It features spacious and well-equipped rooms with minibars, coffee machines, bathrobes, slippers, etc. You can get a great breakfast here to start your day off, and the front desk is open 24 hours a day.
 They will even arrange a massage for you for an extra charge!

 Elisabeth Old Town

 Elisabeth Old Town is a stay where you will get clean and comfortable rooms and good food, all accompanied by excellent service and friendly staff.
 But the most important advantage of this hotel is its location.
-Not only is it close to the city center, it is also less then a mile (about 1.3 kilometers) away from Bratislava Castle and UFO Observation Deck.
+Not only is it close to the city center, but it is also less than a mile (about 1.3 kilometers) away from Bratislava Castle and UFO Observation Deck.

 Extra tips for visiting Bratislava

 In case you’re traveling to Bratislava by train, your final stop will be Bratislava hlavná stanica or the main train station.
 From there, you can take the Trolley Bus 93 that goes all the way to the city center.
-You can get off either on the Hodzovo station or Zochova.
+You can get off either at the Hodzovo station or Zochova.

 Tipping in bars and restaurants is not mandatory, but tipping around 10% in restaurants or rounding up the bill in the bars is appreciated.

 Bratislava Card is a nice thing to have, especially if you’re planning on using public transport.
 With this card, you can ride for free, and there are some other discounts, too!